bob-606/menu/README.md

 - **Onigiri** (Rice balls: Tuna Mayo, Salmon, Umeboshi Plum)
 \
    **🤔 Why Fusion Bites?**
    This category merges modernism with Japanese tradition.
-Musubi offers a savory, portable snack rooted in Hawaiian culture, while Onigiri—a Japanese staple—provides authentic fillings like umeboshi plum and tuna mayo.
-These items are designed for grab-and-go efficiency, requiring minimal prep during peak hours, and their use of traditional ingredients like nori and furikake ensures cultural authenticity.
+These items are designed for grab-and-go efficiency, requiring minimal prep during peak hours, and their use of traditional methods and ingredients.

 ### **Comfort Classics**
 - **Ochazuke (お茶漬け)** (Steamed rice + toppings + green tea or dashi)